Jump to:

 • Exercise can then be performed on muscle being tested with a brief isometric contraction for 10-15 seconds.
 This is done to evaluate for facilitation and repair of decrement.

-• Notes:
+• Notes

 • If feasible, acetylcholinesterase inhibitors should be held for 12 hours before repetitive stimulation is performed.5

-• Interpretation:
+• Interpretation

 • MG: Decrement may be apparent at rest.
-The largest decrement occurs between the first and second stimuli, and the smallest CMAP amplitude usually occurs with the fourth stimuli.
+The largest decrement occurs between the first and second stimulus, and the smallest CMAP amplitude usually occurs with the fourth stimulus.
 Decrement will slightly repair or stabilize between the fourth and tenth stimuli, and this pattern is often described as U-shaped.
 Following brief isometric exercise, there may be slight CMAP amplitude increment (usually <40%) and repair of decrement.
 With rest after exercise, slowly worsening decrement may become apparent.
 This phenomenon is called post-exercise exhaustion (PEE).

 • Botulism: Similar to LEMS.